bruderstein/PythonScript/docs/source/intro.rst

 Now everything works as should, and it's nice and easy to see what's going on, and we leave the user with the same document they had open if they use Save-All.

-See the :ref:`NOTIFICATION` enum for more details on what arguments are provided for each notification, and the different events that are available.
+See the :class:`NOTIFICATION` enum for more details on what arguments are provided for each notification, and the different events that are available.

 Cancelling Callbacks
 --------------------